QMeqGR/utils-maxima/README.md

 This repo contains minor utilities that I find useful.

-integration:
+*integration:*

-byparts(expr,x,a,db) -- integration by parts for an expression.
+byparts(expr,a,db,x) -- integration by parts for an expression.
 User inputs a, db parts of the expression.

-matrix:
+Does not evaluate the integrate(b*diff(a,x),x) integral.

+byparts2(expr,a,db,x) -- integration by parts for an expression.
+User inputs a, db parts of the expression.
+Evaluates the integrate(b*diff(a,x),x) integral.

+byparts3(expr,a,db,x,l,u) -- integration by parts for an expression with limits.
+User inputs a, db parts of the expression and upper and lower limits.
+Does not evaluate the integrate(b*diff(a,x),x) integral.

+byparts4(expr,a,db,x,l,u) -- integration by parts for an expression with limits.
+User inputs a, db parts of the expression and upper and lower limits.
+Evaluates the integrate(b*diff(a,x),x) integral.

+*matrix:*

 delrow(A,n) -- delete row n from matrix A